QBioLab/noise-simulation/README.md

 # noise-simulation-ev1
-matlab code for noise simulation
+matlab code for noise simulation by Prof. Huang